Agastya Samhita: Skanda Purana

 A section embedded in Skanda Purana is known as Agastya Samhita, and sometimes called the Sankara Samhita.
 It was probably composed in late medieval era, but before the 12th-century.
 It exists in many versions, and is structured as a dialogue between Skanda and Agastya.
 Scholars such as Moriz Winternitz state that the authenticity of the surviving version of this document is doubtful because Shaiva celebrities such as Skanda and Agastya teach Vaishnavism ideas and the bhakti (devotional worship) of Rama, mixed in with a tourist guide about Shiva temples in Varanasi and other parts of India.

 Garuda Purana

 Agastya Samhita is the name of one of the three sections of Garuda Purana which deals with the study of gems; the other two being the Brihaspati Samhita (Nitisara) and the Dhanvantari Samhita which is a study on material science, jurisprudence and medicine.

+Claims of rudimentary galvanic battery

+In the early 20th century, Krishnaji Vinayak Vaze claimed to have found a manuscript of Agastya Samhita in a library in Ujjain, with the help of Damodar Tryambak Joshi, that allegedly described the process of creating a rudimentary galvanic battery using copper plates, zinc, and earthenware pots.
+The battery is said to have been similar to the Parthian Battery.
+Modern amateur experiments using the specific listed components have measured an open-circuit voltage of roughly 1.138 volts and a short-circuit current of 23 mA.

+In 1927, Vaman Ramachandra Kokatnur, a chemist and inventor by profession, presented his papers based on this manuscript before the American Chemical Society.

+Some researchers, including David Hatcher Childress, have exaggerated the text to state that ancient India had electicity.